Doomsdayclock8/Vegi-Slice-Dual-Sided-Vegetable-Cutter/README.md

 Structural Analysis (ANSYS): Verified strength, durability, and safety of critical components.

 Cost & Sensitivity Analysis: Evaluated feasibility for mass production with break-even and sensitivity models.

+👨‍💻 Contributors

+Group A23 – BUET, Department of Industrial & Production Engineering

+Aniqa Tahsin (1908039)

+Md.
+Tawfique Ihsan (1908040)

+Shakil Ahmed (1908041)

+Mohiuddin Adnan (1908042)

+Sadat Iqbal Priom (1908043)

+Md.
+Rabby Shajin Islam (1908044)

+📜 License

+This project was developed as part of an academic course.
+All rights reserved by the Department of Industrial and Production Engineering, BUET.
+Unauthorized reproduction without prior permission is prohibited.